smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 13.  `#SQLStatementFinal`

 I recommend running the `Table Validation Demo Tables.sql` first on the provided sample set.
-There are a number of items in the setup of the script that need to be modified.
+There are several items in the setup of the script that need to be modified.
 Once the final dataset is created, export to Microsoft Excel.

 ## Installation